 The final stage of the TNseq workflow undergoes an indel co-realignment of the tumor + normal sample as an optional step (can run as separate samples), and the last step is to call the variants.
 The output of this process is a VCF of potential somatic variants that remain after the exclusion of germline variants present in the normal sample.

 We hope you found this to be a helpful, simple overview of how to process tumor-normal variant calling with Sentieon, which is supported for both the GRCh37 and 38 assemblies.
-Next, we will show how to call somatic variants using a tumor sample with no matching normal – stay tuned!
+Next, we show how to call somatic variants using a tumor sample with no matching normal – take a look!